 When it comes to how to make a living without a degree, it’s important to note the jobs that pay best without a degree.
 Highly mechanical jobs like instrument technicians and precision grinders command impressive salaries.
 Although you might not need a degree for these jobs, however, your experience and skill will likely be scrutinized, so you should know as much as possible about the subject matter of each type of position before applying.

-Truck drivers can also do well, pay-wise, especially if they own their own cabs.
+Truck and heavy haul transport drivers can also do well, pay-wise, especially if they own their own cabs.
 It isn’t required, but accredited truck driving schools can help improve your chances of finding a job in this field, and they may even help you find a job using their connections with companies in the industry.
 Before choosing this career, be aware of the lifestyle a truck driver leads and make sure you’re equipped to spend most of your week on the road.

 Often while they’re still deciding the things to go to college for, high school students are working jobs where they see how much money non-degreed adults make.
 One such field is the restaurant serving industry.
 Thanks to tips, a good server can bring in an impressive salary, especially if they get enough experience to move on to a fine-dining restaurant.
 However, although the pay can be better than it would be in a job without tips, it tends to remain stagnant over time.
 An experienced server may find that a job in customer service or hospitality management is the perfect fit for their skills.